 |Early Decision Acceptance Rate||62%|

-Let's take a closer look at to get a better sense of what Kenyon College offers and if it could be a good fit for you.
+Let's take a closer look at these factors to get a better view of what Kenyon College offers and if the college seems like the right college for you.

-About 89% of students who start at Kenyon College come back the next year.
-Around 89% of students who started at Kenyon College earn their Bachelor's degrees within six years.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+About 90% of students who start at Kenyon College come back for their second year of college.
+Kenyon College's six-year graduation rate for undergrads is 86%.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 If Kenyon College seems like a school you want to apply to, click the heart button to save it to your college list.